-Missoula has a policy that no one will be turned away from parks and recreation programs for
+Missoula has a policy that no one will be turned away from parks and recreation programs for the inability to pay registration fees.
+Share the Fun Recreation Grants are offered for families and seniors.
+These may include:

 - Aquatics pass grant up to \$100

 - Recreation program grant up to \$130

 - Resident discount cards offering 20% discount on most recreation programs, pool passes, memberships and entrance fees